-Acid reflux manifests itself as indigestion or heartburn and is a common symptom of GERD.
+Acid reflux manifests itself as indigestion or heartburn and is a common symptom of GORD.
 Sufferers encounter an unpleasant burning sensation in their chest, a bitter taste in their mouths and sometimes vomiting.
 Acid travels back up from the stomach due to the valve (lower oesophagal sphincter) not functioning properly.
 The condition causes great discomfort and affects everyday life.

 Triggers include spicy food, chocolate, smoking, drinking and stress.
 Eating large portion sizes and lying down straight after eating also cause acid reflux.
 Pregnant women are also prone to having acid reflux due to the baby squashing their stomach up to their ribs.
 Long-term acid reflux causes damage to the oesophagus, may lead to vomiting and may be a sign of a serious health condition.

 Symptoms manifest themselves at night because you lie down to sleep and your body relaxes.
 Taking anti-inflammatories or asthma medication also causes acid reflux.
 Many sufferers encounter sleepless nights because the burning sensation and nausea keep them awake.